Remove Fake Warning from Microsoft Edge

 Lastly : Scan and Delete Malware

-1. Download Malwarebytes Anti-Malware from the link below.
-Save the file on your hard drive.
+1. Download Malwarebytes using the link below.

-Screenshot of MBAM Installing
+Screenshot of Dashboard

 Originally published on August 21, 2015